visjs/vis-timeline/README.md

 ## Builds

-There are three builds provided at the moment.
+There are four builds provided at the moment.

 ### Standalone build